oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 ## When will this affect you?

 Google has made an exemption for Okta's third-party cookies until the end of 2024.
 However, you can set Chrome's flags to simulate how the browser will treat Okta's third-party cookies after that exemption ends.
+Although Google has changed [their timeline](https://developers.google.com/privacy-sandbox/3pcd), Okta recommends that you take action as soon as possible, to allow time for proper testing and potential unforeseen issues.

 ### Test your application today!